Add Personality to Your Minimalist Themed Decor

 But, how can you create a space that follows minimalist design principles — while also reflecting exactly who you are?
 Let us show you.

 As minimalist decor relies on a “less is more” philosophy, every item you bring into your space must be carefully curated.
 Starting with a pared-down look, bring in art, collectibles, and other personal items to add a touch of personality to every space.

 “Collectables?
 Aren’t those the definition of ‘clutter’?” you may ask.
-When we refer to collectables and decorative items in the context of a minimalist space, think more like an otherwise empty wall featuring a single, large-scale piece of art, or a sideboard with a single plant and small grouping of tasteful souvenirs from a recent voyage.
+When we refer to collectables and modern decorative items in the context of a minimalist space, think more like an otherwise empty wall featuring a single, large-scale piece of art, or a mid century sideboard with a single plant and small grouping of tasteful souvenirs from a recent voyage.
 You’re not covering every surface with these items but rather picking and strategically choosing exactly what goes where.

 Whether it’s a custom painting of your pooch you commissioned from a local artist, or a set of hand-painted vases you picked up at a flea market in Spain, these seemingly small items can have a big impact when it comes to adding personality to your space.